 About me

 I am a Postdoctoral Researcher at the Los Alamos National Laboratory.
 I earned my Ph.D. in June 2023 from the IISc - Bangalore, with a significant portion of my research conducted at Purdue University as a visiting student.
-I have worked on hybrid models for inverse problems as a part of my PhD thesis under the guidance of Prof. S. Gopalakrishan and Prof. S. Dyke.
+My PhD thesis, Hybrid Physics-Data Driven Models for the Solution of Mechanics-Based Inverse Problems, was completed under the supervision of Prof. S. Gopalakrishan and Prof. S. Dyke.
 Prior to my doctoral studies, I served as a Research Fellow at the IIT- Kanpur, and completed my Master’s in 2018 at the IIST - Trivandrum.
 More about bio/cv.

-My broader research interests include solving forward and inverse “spatiotemporal dynamical systems” with machine learning methods.
+My broader research interests include solving forward, inverse and optimization of spatiotemporal dynamical systems with scientific machine learning methods.
 Currently, I am developing

 - foundational models for physical systems.